Ahmad Al-Khuwailid

-Ahmad Al-Khuwailid Mustafa (Arabic:أحمد الخويلد مصطفى; born 29 January 2000) is an Indonesian professional footballer who plays as a midfielder for Qatar Stars League club Muaither.
+Ahmad Al-Khuwailid Mustafa (Arabic:أحمد الخويلد مصطفى; born 29 January 2000) is an Indonesian professional footballer who plays as a midfielder.

 Football career

 Khuwailid has been in Al-Duhail since he was 10 years old.
 In 2020 he played for the Al Duhail U-23 team and won the Qatar U-23 League title, he was promoted to the first team since the start of the season.

 He was successful with his team at the junior level, namely U-19.
 Khuwailid appeared regularly in these two age groups.
 In addition to the two age levels, he won the U-19 Cup.

 He made his professional debut in the Qatar Stars League on 9 April 2021, against Al Sadd where he played as a substitute.

 Personal life

 Khuwailid Mustafa was born on January 29, 2000, in Lhokseumawe, Aceh to Mustafa Ibrahim and Yulizar Syamsuddin.
 Together with his family, he moved to Qatar when he was 5 months old.